derthadams/IMDb-to-neo4j/README.md

 <a name="introduction"></a>
 ## Introduction
-I started this project because I wanted to study the collaboration networks of camera professionals working in the TV industry, and I needed a way to gather and analyze data.
+I started this project because I wanted to study the collaboration networks of camera professionals working in the TV industry, and I needed a way to gather and analyze data about those networks.

 TV freelancers work on short-term assignments for many different employers, and find work through informal peer networks.